 Recessions and economic recoveries only strengthen and accelerate the economically divisive effects of these long-term structural changes.
 The acceleration of these structural trends may well be one reason the Great Recession's employment effects are prolonged and the recovery slowed.
-At their worst, these trends result in "jobless growth," a situation in which GDP growth in recoveries proceeds without a corresponding growth in jobs or even higher unemployment.
+At their worst, these trends result in "jobless growth," a situation in which GDP growth in recoveries proceeds without a corresponding growth in jobs or even higher unemployment.11

-Georgetown University Center on Education and the Workforce analysis of Current Population Survey, 1980-2014.
+8 Georgetown University Center on Education and the Workforce analysis of Current Population Survey, 1980-2014.

-The wage premium for postsecondary education and training over a high school diploma has increased dramatically since the 1980s, but there is wide variation in the economic value of postsecondary awards by field of study.
+9 The wage premium for postsecondary education and training over a high school diploma has increased dramatically since the 1980s, but there is wide variation in the economic value of postsecondary awards by field of study.
 In addition, the hierarchy in the traditional levels of postsecondary education only roughly conforms to the hierarchy of economic value.
 Postsecondary training on the job and industry-based certifications outperform many postsecondary certificates and degrees conferred by educational institutions.
-Some academic certificates outperform the average earnings for a Bachelor's degrees and more than 40 percent of Bachelor's degrees outperform the average earnings for a graduate degree.
+Some academic certificates outperform some two-year and four-year degrees.
+Almost a third of two-year Associate's degrees outperform the average earnings for a Bachelor's degree and more than 40 percent of Bachelor's degrees outperform the average earnings for a graduate degree.
 For more details, see: Carnevale, Rose, and Cheah, The College Payoff: Education, Occupations, Lifetime Earnings, 2011; Carnevale and Rose, The Undereducated American, 2011; and Carnevale, Jayasundera, and Hanson, Career and Technical Education: Five Ways That Pay Along the Way to the B.A., 2012

-Autor, "Skills, Education, and the Rise of Earnings Inequality among the 'Other 99 Percent," 2014; Goldin and Katz, "Long-Run Changes in the Wage Structure: Narrowing, Widening, Polarizing," 2007.
+10 Autor, "Skills, Education, and the Rise of Earnings Inequality among the 'Other 99 Percent," 2014; Goldin and Katz, "Long-Run Changes in the Wage Structure: Narrowing, Widening, Polarizing," 2007.

-We have experienced spells of jobless growth in the last three recoveries: following the 1990-91 recession, the 2001-2003 recession, and the Great Recession of 2007-10.
+11 We have experienced spells of jobless growth in the last three recoveries: following the 1990-91 recession, the 2001-2003 recession, and the Great Recession of 2007-10.
 For a comparison of jobless growth following the 2007-10 recession with previous recovery periods and a discussion of the relationship between job polarization and jobless recoveries, see Jaimovich and Siu, "The Trend Is the Cycle: Job Polarization and Jobless Recoveries," 2012.
 For a review of jobless growth in recoveries following the 1990-91 recession and the 2001-03 recession, see Groshen and Potter, "Has Structural Change Contributed to a Jobless Recovery?," 2003.